compulim/generator-azure-web-app/README.md

 #### Thru continuous deployment

-You can deploy with GitHub, local Git, Dropbox, or OneDrive.
+Azure Web App can automatically update itself when you push/save your code.
+You can deploy with [GitHub](https://github.com/), local Git, [Dropbox](https://dropbox.com/), or [OneDrive](https://onedrive.com/).
 In this example, we will deploy it thru GitHub.

 1. Commit your project to GitHub
 2. Browse to your project on GitHub
 3. Click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-As you push new commits to GitHub, Azure Web App will pick them up and deploy the project immediately.

-> When deploying using Continuous Deployment, the project will be built on Azure, instead of locally.
+> When deploying using continuous deployment, the project will be built on Azure, instead of locally.
 We prepared a [custom deployment script](https://github.com/projectkudu/kudu/wiki/Custom-Deployment-Script) at [deploy.cmd](deploy.cmd)

 #### Thru MSDeploy